 School Placement

 You will complete your School Placement through the medium of Irish only during the four years of the Bachelor in Education Through the Medium of Irish (Primary Teaching).
-You will have an opportunity to experience a range of different All-Irish language school contexts.
-All of these School Placements could be in Gaeltacht schools or All-Irish language setting.
-You will an opportunity to work in schools across the country in urban and rural schools, single sex and co-educational schools, multi-grade and single class situations and DEIS schools.
-As part of Special Education in your second year, you will complete your School Placement in an All-Irish education setting.
+You will have an opportunity to experience a range of different Irish-medium school contexts, including Gaeltacht schools.
+Your Advanced School Placement will be in a Gaeltacht school.
+You will have an opportunity to work in schools across the country in urban and rural schools, single sex and co-educational schools, multi-grade and single class situations and DEIS schools.
+As part of Special Education in your second year, you will complete your School Placement in an Irish-medium education setting.

 Gaeltacht

 As part of the Bachelor in Education through the Medium of Irish (Primary Teaching), every student must complete a two-week Gaeltacht placement at Easter in First and Second Year of their degree.
-There are no fees for this period spent in the Gaeltacht.
-In third year, you must spend a week in the Gaeltacht completing various modules of the degree.
+You will receive a grant to cover the cost of the Gaeltacht course, organised cultural events as well as accommodation and food.
 In the fourth year of the degree for the final School Placement (ten weeks), students will complete this placement working in Gaeltacht schools.
 Marino Institute of Education will cover the travel and food costs associated with this final placement.

 Download the Official Syllabi for the Gaeltacht Learning Periods here.